Math & Numeracy Teaching Resources

 Math for Love

 Dan Finkel and Katherine Cook are a husband and wife team dedicated to transforming how math is taught.
 The Math for Love site has a huge collection of Openers, Games, Rich Tasks and lessons.
-Click on the image below.
+Click on the image with the multicolored circles.
 What do you notice?
 What do you wonder?

 -

-CUNY HSE Math Framework: The CUNY HSE Math Curriculum Framework focuses on Problem-Solving in Functions & Algebra.
+NYSED/CUNY Fast Track GRASP Math Packets: CUNY HSE Math Framework: The CUNY HSE Math Curriculum Framework focuses on Problem-Solving in Functions & Algebra.
 It integrates problem-solving strategies, productive struggle, perseverance and mathematical discussion into content learning.
 It has model lessons, rich engaging math problems, samples of student work, and more.
-CUNY Framework Posts: Framework Posts gathers HSE and ABE lessons, problems, activities, & readings organized by math subjects, domains & subdomains.

 - Open Up Resources: comprehensive 6-8 and HS math curricula, organized into helpful units with lots of rich problems.
 Available in both English and Spanish.